Well, here’s some news.

 It was on the set of Scrooged that Dan Aykroyd called Bill Murray for a meeting to “clear the air” about Ghostbusters II.
 David Puttnam had been ousted from Columbia in December of 1987; his replacement Dawn Steel made one of her first orders of business figuring out what it would take to bring the boys in grey back together.
 Now it fell squarely on Akyroyd, Murray, co-star / writer Harold Ramis, and director Ivan Reitman to get the ball rolling.
 Upon receiving his old friend’s call, Murray allegedly sighed into the phone and replied, “Well, fuck it.
 I’m here now anyway.”

 Preliminary research suggested any kind of Ghostbusters follow-up would make over $280 million in the United States alone.
 Alas, it was where that money would end up going that caused initial friction.
 Aykroyd and Ramis were still upset over the large back end deals super-agent Mike Ovitz swung for Murray and Reitman on the first film; as co-founders they wanted their fair share of profits.
-Murray was certain he deserved even more money for a sequel than what he netted from the original; Reitman also wanted a raise and a new contract that would shield the production from destructive outside forces (read: handsy Columbia executives).
-These were the core issues the quartet discussed over a reportedly grueling seven hours in a Santa Barbara hotel conference room that had been outfitted (by Ovitz) with scores of Ghostbusters merchandise.
+Murray thought he deserved even more money for a sequel.
+Reitman also wanted a raise plus a revised contract that would shield the production from outside forces (read: handsy Columbia executives).
+These were the core issues the quartet discussed and negotiated for nearly a year.
+Rumor has it a Santa Barbara hotel conference room served as a seven hour battleground for the aggrieved parties at one point as they worked through their disagreements.

 The cast of Ghostbusters II appears on “Oprah,” 1989.
 L-R: Annie Potts, Harold Ramis, Bill Murray, Dan Aykroyd, Sigourney Weaver, Ernie Hudson.